 Bow shackles – what are they?

-A bow shackle is sometimes also referred to as an ‘O’ shackle, given the fact that a large part of it resembles the letter itself.
-At one end it also has a pin, which can be easily removed by the user, but also securely fastened in place ready for the operation at hand.
+A bow shackle is sometimes also referred to as an ‘O’ shackle.
+Given the fact that a large part of it resembles the letter itself.
+At one end it also has a pin, which can be easily removed by the user.
+But also securely fastened in place ready for the operation at hand.

 There is an important distinction between bow shackles and dee shackles however.
 Given that a bow shackle has a more rounded anchoring point, it can take loads from various angles but the working load limit will be reduced.
 Only screw pin and safety bolt type shackles can be loaded at these angles.
-Refer to the table for the angles and relevent load reductions.
+Refer to the table for the angles and relevant load reductions.
 It is also able to handle a larger strap.

 The only thing to note is that generally the ‘O’ shape can sometimes offer less strength than the ‘D’ shape.

 As with our dee shackles, we can galvanise this equipment so that it can offer better protection against harmful elements.